Unknown Pleasures: Recording

+Music

+Journalists have noted the "dry vocal delivery" of lead singer Ian Curtis on Unknown Pleasures.
+Bernard Sumner's guitar work has been characterized as "atmospheric, yet always distorted and punchy."
+Peter Hook played bass using a pick.
+Stephen Morris' drumming has been characterized as "a dancier take on gloom-rock rhythm."

 Artwork and packaging

 Peter Saville, who had previously designed posters for Manchester's Factory club in 1978, designed the cover of the album.
 Sumner or Morris, depending on the account, chose the image used on the cover, which is based on an image of radio waves from pulsar CP 1919, from The Cambridge Encyclopaedia of Astronomy.
 Saville reversed the image from black-on-white to white-on-black, against the band's stated preference for the original.
 "I was afraid it might look a little cheap.
 I was convinced that it was just sexier in black" since it represented a signal from space.
 He printed it on textured card for the original version of the album.

-It is not a Fourier analysis as sometimes stated, but rather an image of the intensity of successive radio pulses, as stated in the Cambridge Encyclopaedia.
-In simple terms, the image is a "stacked plot" of the radio emissions given out by a pulsar, a "rotating neutron star".
+It is not a Fourier analysis as sometimes stated; rather, it is an image of the intensity of successive radio pulses, as stated in the Cambridge Encyclopaedia.
+In simple terms, the image is a ridgeline plot of the radio emissions given out by a pulsar, a "rotating neutron star".
 Originally named CP 1919, the pulsar was discovered in November 1967 by student Jocelyn Bell Burnell and her supervisor Antony Hewish at Cambridge University.
 As the star turns, it emits electromagnetic radiation in a beam like a lighthouse, which can be picked up by radio telescopes.
 Each line on the image is an individual pulse.
 They are not exactly the same each time as the long distance the beam travels introduces interference.

-The image was originally created by radio astronomer Harold Craft at the Arecibo Observatory for his 1970 doctoral dissertation as a way to visualize smaller pulses within larger ones, which might help explain what had been causing the pulses.
+The image was originally created by radio astronomer Harold Craft at the Arecibo Observatory for his 1970 doctoral dissertation as a way to visualise smaller pulses within larger ones, which might help explain what had been causing the pulses.
 He was unaware for years that the image was associated with the album cover until a friend told him; afterwards he bought a copy because he felt he should have one as the creator of the image.

 Susie Goldring, reviewing the album for BBC Online said, "The duochrome Peter Saville cover of this first Joy Division album speaks volumes.
 Its white on black lines reflect a pulse of power, a surge of bass, and raw angst.
 If the cover doesn't draw you in, the music will."